imageio/imageio/docs/development/index.rst

 create a new issue and we will help you get started.
 In particular, we are also extremely happy for any help with

     - improving our documentation,
+    - improving our DevOp pipeline,
-        - improving the design of our website
+    - improving the design of our website,
-        - improving our DevOp pipeline
+    - bugfixes,
+    - adding new backends/plugins.

 Check the relevant section below for a guide on how to get started in any of these areas.